Iran candidate says he's willing to potentially meet Biden | Politics

 - Iran

-An Iranian presidential candidate said on Wednesday he'd be willing to meet with US President Joe Biden if he wins his country's election next week, though ''America needs to send better and stronger signals'' to the Islamic Republic.
+An Iranian presidential candidate said Wednesday he'd be willing to meet with U.S. President Joe Biden if he wins his country's election next week, though “America needs to send better and stronger signals” to the Islamic Republic.

 Speaking to The Associated Press, former Iranian Central Bank chief Abdolnasser Hemmati stressed that an American return to Iran's tattered nuclear deal was key to any possible relationship amid the wider tensions in the Mideast.

-Talking to AP journalists at his Tehran office, Hemmati repeatedly said that the signal Iranians hoped to see from the U.S. was their return to the nuclear deal.
+Talking to AP journalists at his Tehran office, Hemmati repeatedly said that the signal Iranians hoped to see from the U.S. was Washington's return to the nuclear deal.

-''The Americans have sent positive signals but those signals have been strong enough,” he said. ''If there are stronger signals, it will affect how optimistic or pessimistic we are.''
+“The Americans have sent positive signals but those signals haven't been strong enough,” he said.
+“If there are stronger signals, it will affect how optimistic or pessimistic we are.”
+Asked about whether Iran would be willing to accept further restrictions, such as on its ballistic missile program to get sanctions relief, Hemmati said Tehran would refuse such an offer.
+“Iran's nuclear commitments must be inside the framework of the (deal),” he said. ''If they are not, neither the (supreme) leader nor the president will accept that.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)